MarkUgarov/maybe-this-will-help/docker/step2/runDockerContainer.md

 4. <MY_VOLUME_FOLDER> with the volume folder
 5. optional: the `oracle19c` with any name you like (because you actually work with a newer version or whatever)

+Hint: You can also change the password to something else, but you have to consider it later when we [configure the database](../oracle/configureOracleDbInContainer.md).

 ## Step 3: Run the container

 Open your terminal (e.g. Command Prompt or IntelliJ-Terminal) and navigate to the folder that contains the `docker-compose.yml`.
 Execute